Do you want to self-publish your book?

 Got a book draft that you want to self-publish?

 Great.
 Here’s what you need to self-publish your book:

 - An editor – he or she may help you get your book formatted

 - A proofreader

 - A cover

 - A title

-- An author platform
+- An author platform to market your book

 Now let’s break down the costs of these self-publishing services.

 Almost every writer needs an editor and a proof-reader.